YunoHost/doc/install_on_cubieboard.md

-# Install YunoHost on CubieBoard
+# Install YunoHost on Cubieboard

 *Find other ways to install YunoHost **[here](/install)**.*